 MY CURRENT LOVE AFFAIR

 Don’t get me wrong, the Staedtler is not perfect and bleed through does still happen with it… so I may keep looking around.
-Having said that, I love using this pen so much that it’s forced me to leave my notebooks behind and go for thicker paper (see blog on paper choice).
+Having said that, I love using this pen so much that it’s forced me to leave my notebooks behind and go for thicker paper.

 SO WHY AM I IN LOVE WITH THIS PEN?

 The Staedtler is smooth to write and draw with.
 It’s fine enough to create clear and crisp lines and yet it’s also easy to colour small areas in with.
 Unless I want to shade large areas of black, I rarely need to use my Sharpie.
 Which is great because the less pen-swapping I have to do, the faster I can sketchnote.

 If that wasn’t enough, the Staedtler is also waterproof and smudge resistant.
 This means I get less marks on the side of my hand (from leaning on wet ink) AND it’s a lot easier to add colour without the black ink bleeding into it.

 In summary, if you are looking to invest in a new black pen for your sketchnotes, I’d recommend the Staedtler Lumocolor Black Fine Permanent Marker.

 **Please be aware that this post is not sponsored in any way.
 They are the personal opinion of Mandy Johnson.
 Some of the links used are affiliate links therefore Sketchnotes UK will get commission from any sales made as a result of clicking on these links.